 Since you need to drain your hot tub anyway, this is the perfect time to perform a hot tub deep clean as well.

 - Remove the filters.
-Depending on how dirty they are, you can either clean or replace them.
-(If you’re not sure, it’s safer just to replace.)
+Depending on how dirty they are, you can either clean them with a cartridge filter cleaner or replace them.

 - Turn off the power to your hot tub, disconnect anything electrical, and trip the breaker.